godotengine/godot-docs/classes/class_editorplugin.rst

 |void| **add_control_to_container**\ (\ container\: :ref:`CustomControlContainer<enum_EditorPlugin_CustomControlContainer>`, control\: :ref:`Control<class_Control>`\ ) :ref:`🔗<class_EditorPlugin_method_add_control_to_container>`

-Adds a custom control to a container (see :ref:`CustomControlContainer<enum_EditorPlugin_CustomControlContainer>`).
-There are many locations where custom controls can be added in the editor UI.
+Adds a custom control to a container in the editor UI.

 Please remember that you have to manage the visibility of your custom controls yourself (and likely hide it after adding it).